Md-Ataur-Rahman/LaptopStore/README.md

 ## Our Projects Details and we are using in this project

-Markup : _ Using Route
+*Using Route
-_ Added React Icons
+*Added React Icons
-_ Added charts in DashBoard section Using Recharts
-_ Using Custome Hook for share multiple datas
+*Added charts in DashBoard section Using Recharts *Using Custome Hook for share multiple datas

 ### Getting Started with Create React App